Azure/aks-engine/docs/topics/get-logs.md

 ## Prerequisites

-All documentation is these guides assumes you have already downloaded both the Azure CLI and `aks-engine`.
+All documentation in these guides assumes you have already downloaded both the Azure CLI and `aks-engine`.
 Follow the [quickstart guide](../tutorials/quickstart.md) before continuing.

 This guide assumes you already have deployed a cluster using `aks-engine`.
 For more details on how to do that see [deploy](../tutorials/quickstart.md#deploy).